Board of ManagementSkip Committee Members Group

 Susan joined Dumfries and Galloway College as a Lecturer, Digital Health and Social Services in January 2016.
 She graduated with a BSc (Hons) Psychology with the Open University.
 To enhance her role as a Lecturer in the College, Susan is also employed as an External Verifier, Marker, and Member of the Quality Development Team with SQA.

 Prior to joining the college, Susan worked as a Co-Ordinator within the Third Sector, providing support to various organisations, employees and volunteers.
 She also has previous experience within the role of Director of a local voluntary organisation, and she has been involved as a member of the Exclusion and Appeals Panel, Education Department of Dumfries and Galloway Council.

-Susan is a member of Learning and Teaching Committee and Finance and General Purposes Committee.View Susan McLellan's Register of Interest Edit
+Susan is a member of Learning and Teaching Committee, Finance and General Purposes Committee, HR Sub Committee and Board Development Committee.View Susan McLellan's Register of Interest Edit

 Will joined the Board of Management in March 2021 and is currently the Agent for Scotland for the Bank of England.
 He has a wide range of policy making and leadership experience in internal and external facing roles.
 He is well known and respected within the Scottish business community, public and third sector.
 He joined the Bank of England in Glasgow in 2015, he is also the mentor to the Scottish Chief Commissioner, Girl Guiding Scotland.

 Since 2019 he has been a Member of the Industry Advisory Panel for University of Edinburgh Futures Institute and is also Director of The David Hume Institute, a public policy research organisation since 2020.